Roblox/creator-docs/content/en-us/tutorials/building/effects/laser-traps-with-beams.md

     </Grid>
    </Grid>

-   So the beam is visible at any position, go into the beam properties and enable `Class.Beam.FaceCamera|FaceCamera`.
+   So the beam is visible at any position, go into the beam properties and enable `FaceCamera`.

    <img src="../../../assets/tutorials/laser-traps-with-beams/lasertrap_toggleFaceCamera.png" />